You Just Hate the Structured Settlement Secondary Market , Don't You?

 For a period of time in 2012, several secondary market bad actors, whose sordid business practices were being investigated and have been exposed ( one registered multiple internet domains using John's name in early 2012, which was later tied to Mt Airy Maryland resident David Springer, according to a September 14 2012 legal filing in the United States District Court in Connecticut in Darer v Does, case number 3:12-cv-00383), on which were posted fake complaints ( also on complaint sites in May 2012 and December 2012 containing the most 'over the top" trolling in an unsuccessful effort to stifle our investigations.
 Individuals from the "Cauldrons of Deceit" in Maryland and Florida like David Springer of Mt, Airy Maryland, and Owings Mills Maryland and Fort Lauderdale Florida native Richart Ruddie, have the motivation to engage in such cowardly behavior.

-John Darer's piecing together all of David Springer's admitted to whole social world of male and female characters (held out as employees of his sole proprietorship) in public facing social media, led to all of "them" being summoned for a June 2013 deposition in a lawsuit (John was later called as a trial witness in Springer's August 2014 trial), leading then cornered David Springer to have to admit all of the supposed (but fictitious) employees that were held out to the public were not actually employees or real people, but in fact David Springer himself.
-Read excerpts of David Springer's admission while sworn under oath on the stand at trial in Baltimore, Maryland below.
+John Darer pieced together all of David Springer's admitted made up social world of male and female characters (held out as employees of his sole proprietorship) in public facing social media, leading to all of "them" being summoned for a June 2013 deposition in a lawsuit (John was later called as a trial witness in Springer's August 2014 trial), leading then cornered David Springer to have to admit all of the supposed (but fictitious) employees held out to the public by David Springer were not actually employees or even real people, but were in fact David Springer himself.
+Read excerpts of David Springer's admission while sworn under oath on the stand in August 2014 at trial in Baltimore, Maryland below.

 David Springer's August 2014 trial testimony at p75 , admitting to Whole Social World of Fake Employees